MicrosoftDocs/fabric-docs/docs/data-science/ai-skill-scenario.md

 However, it isn't a good answer.

-Part of the problem is that "active customer" does not have a formal definition.
-More instructions in the Notes to the model textbox might help, but users will frequently ask this question.
+Part of the problem is that "active customer" doesn't have a formal definition.
+More instructions in the Notes to the model textbox might help, but users might frequently ask this question.
 Therefore, make sure that the AI handles the question correctly.
 The relevant query is moderately complex, so provide an example, as shown in this screenshot:

 :::image type="content" source="./media/ai-skill-scenario/examples-ai-skill-sql-query.png" alt-text="Screenshot showing an example AI skill SQL query." lightbox="./media/ai-skill-scenario/examples-ai-skill-sql-query.png":::